British colonization of the Americas: Background: early exploration and colonization of the Americas

 Following the first voyage of Christopher Columbus in 1492, Spain and Portugal established colonies in the New World, beginning the European colonization of the Americas.
-France and England, the two other major powers of 15th-century Western Europe, employed explorers soon after the return of Columbus's first voyage.
+France and England, two other major powers of 15th-century Western Europe, employed explorers soon after the return of Columbus's first voyage.
 In 1497, King Henry VII of England dispatched an expedition led by John Cabot to explore the coast of North America, but the lack of precious metals or other riches discouraged both the Spanish and English from permanently settling in North America during the early 17th century.

 Later explorers such as Martin Frobisher and Henry Hudson sailed to the New World in search of a Northwest Passage between the Atlantic Ocean and Asia, but were unable to find a viable route.
 Europeans established fisheries in the Grand Banks of Newfoundland, and traded metal, glass, and cloth for food and fur, beginning the North American fur trade.
 During mid-1585 Bernard Drake launched an expedition to Newfoundland which crippled the Spanish and Portuguese fishing fleets there from which they never recovered.
 This would have consequences in terms of English colonial expansion and settlement.

 In the Caribbean Sea, English sailors defied Spanish trade restrictions and preyed on Spanish treasure ships.
 The English colonization of America had been based on the English colonization of Ireland, specifically the Munster Plantation, England's first colony, using the same tactics as the Plantations of Ireland.
 Many of the early colonists of North America had their start in colonizing Ireland, including a group known as the West Country Men.
-When Sir Walter Raleigh landed in Virginia, he compared the Native Americans to the wild Irish.
+When Sir Walter Raleigh landed in Virginia, he saw similarities between Native Americans and "wild" Irish.
 Both Roanoke and Jamestown had been based on the Irish plantation model.